adamhay-04/CS-3080-Semester-Project-Weather-App/README.md

 ================= ENVIRONMENT INFORMATION ===================

-The .yml file included in the main branch holds all the required libraries and environment data to run the program, to install the environment access the anaconda prompt, navigate to the directory where the environment file is installed and enter the following command:
+The .yml file included in the main branch holds all the required libraries and conda environment data to run the program, to install the environment access the anaconda prompt, navigate to the directory where the environment file is installed and enter the following command: